facebook/react-native/docs/NativeModulesAndroid.md

 sendEvent(reactContext, "keyboardWillShow", params);
 ```

-JavaScript modules can then register to receive events by `addListenerOn` using the `Subscribable` mixin
+JavaScript modules can then register to receive events by `addListenerOn` using the `Subscribable` mixin.

 ```js
 import { DeviceEventEmitter } from 'react-native';